MaheshVaviya/furniture-website-project/README.md

 │   └── logout.php
 ├── submit_contact.php   # Contact form handler
 └── README.md            # This file
-Credits
-Developer: [Your Name]

-Design Inspiration: Woodworking Magazine

-Images: Unsplash Wood Collection

 License
-This project is licensed under the MIT License.
+This project is publicly accessible, but the code is not available for reuse or modification.